Tapuhi Whai Rēhitatanga

 Kirsten: Hi Farisha…

-Kristen: We’ve just got a few things you need to know about.
-People can be pretty manipulative, so just be careful with the questions you’re asked.
+Kristen: We’ve just got a few things you need to look out for.
+Some people can be pretty manipulative, so just be careful with the questions you’re asked.
 Ok?
 But you’re safe, you’ve always got someone with you, security officers are around – you’ll be fine.

 Clinton: There are risks working in this environment.
 But Corrections know the risks, and manage them.